 I found monasticism accidentally when I was working in Colombia, South America.
 But really, the monastery changed my perspective on life- a way of life centered on seeking God.

 I came to St. Bernard Abbey in 2014, and from the beginning, I embraced the monastic spirit at St. Bernard.
 I am currently a Monk-Deacon and am studying for the Priesthood, and also serve as Archivist for the monastery.
 In the past, I was in charge of the bakery.

 I believe that monastic life fulfills me in many ways and I love being part of a community that prays and works!

-My name is Brother Dominic and I’m from Huntsville, Alabama.
+My name is Father Dominic and I’m from Huntsville, Alabama.
 Before I can remember, I wanted to be an airplane pilot.
 Then one day when I was about sixteen years old, the thought came to me: “I could be a priest and do something radical for God.”
 Immediately I experienced a great sense of peace, but because I had wanted to be a pilot for so long, I tried to dismiss that nagging thought.
 Months later, an opportunity to get my pilot’s license fell through.
 Instead of being sad, like I should have been, I was secretly thrilled that the opportunity had passed me by!
 Finally, I knew I should look into this “voice” calling me to religious life.
 I visited several monasteries and communities, but in the end only one place gave me a deep sense of peace, of being at home.
 So, in 2014, just a year after I graduated high school, I entered Saint Bernard Abbey.
-I professed solemn vows in 2018 and am currently a Monk-Deacon studying for the priesthood.
+I professed solemn vows in 2018 and was ordained a priest in 2022.
 And, seeing as I get motion sick and don’t particularly like heights, it was probably best that God didn’t make me an airplane pilot!